Mathematics of bookmaking: Settling other types of winning bets

 A Round Robin with 3 winners is calculated as a Trixie plus three Up and Down bets with 2 winners in each.

 A Round Robin with 2 winners is calculated as a double plus one Up and Down bet with 2 winners plus two Up and Down bets with 1 winner in each.

 A Round Robin with 1 winner is calculated as two Up and Down bets with one winner in each.

 Flag and Super Flag bets may be calculated in a similar manner as above using the appropriate full cover bet (if sufficient winners) together with the required number of 2 winner- and 1 winner Up and Down bets.

 Note: Expert bet settlers before the introduction of bet-settling software would have invariably used an algebraic-type method together with a simple calculator to determine the return on a bet (see below).

 Algebraic interpretation

+Returns on a wager are calculated as the product of the "stake unit" and an "odds multiplier" (OM).
+The overall OM is a combined decimal odds value representing the sum of all individual bets within a complex wager, such as a full-cover bet.
+For example, if a successful £10 Yankee returns £461.35, the overall OM is 46.135.

-If a, b, c, d... represent the decimal odds, i.e. (fractional odds + 1), then an "odds multiplier" OM can be calculated algebraically by multiplying the expressions (a + 1), (b + 1), (c + 1), ... etc. together in the required manner and adding or subtracting additional components.
-If required, (decimal odds + 1) may be replaced by (fractional odds + 2).
+If $a, b, c, d...$ represent the decimal odds (fractional odds + 1) of the selections, the OM is calculated by expanding the product of the expressions $(a + 1), (b + 1), (c + 1)...$ and adjusting for the specific bet type.
+Prior to the widespread use of automated settlement software, these algebraic methods were the primary means of manual calculation in betting offices.

+Full-cover bet models

+For a Patent (three selections including singles, doubles, and a treble), the OM is derived from the expansion of $(a + 1)(b + 1)(c + 1)$, which equals $abc + ab + ac + bc + a + b + c + 1$.
+Thus: